 - Make sure that the air filter element is properly seated in the air filter case. - The engine should never be operated without the air filter element installed, otherwise the piston(s) and/or cylinder(s) may become excessively worn. - 8.
-Install the air filter case cover by installing the screws, and then install the rubber cap.

-9. Place the fuel tank in its original position, and then install the bolts.
+Install the air filter case cover by installing the screws. - 9.
+Place the fuel tank in its original position, and then install the bolts.